SkygearIO/skygear-doc/content/cloud-db/basics/ios.md

 To control the access, you may set different access control entity to the record.
 However, only logged in user can do write operation on databases
 - The database objects can be accessed with `[[SKYContainer defaultContainer] publicCloudDatabase]` and `[[SKYContainer defaultContainer] privateCloudDatabase]`.

-Head to [Access Control](/ios/guide/access-control) to read more about it.
+Head to [Access Control][doc-access-control] to read more about it.

 <a name="basic-crud"></a>
 ## Basic CRUD